samuelpgroth/VoxPhoton/README.md

 This will generate all the MEX files required.

-The only example script currently available is example_Bragg_1500nm_to_1600nm.m This performs generates the transmission spectrum through a Bragg grating.
+The only example script currently available is example_Bragg_1500nm_to_1600nm.m This generates the transmission spectrum through a Bragg grating.

 There are currently three publications associated with this work: